your/prepos/README.md

 ## What is this?

-A simple command-line Ruby script that outputs a very basic JSON that tells you if your team's PRs are ready for review/merge.
+A simple command-line Ruby script that outputs a very essential JSON that tells you if your team's PRs are ready for review/merge.

 It can be put behind a proxy and cached in order to be consumed by an external service (bot?).

 ## Usage:

+`bundle install`, then:

 ```
-Usage: prepos.rb [options]
+Usage: prepos [options]
     -t, --gh-token TOKEN             Set Github token
     -a, --gh-author AUTHOR           Set Github author
     -r COMMA,SEPARATED,REPOS,        Set Github author's repos